timrosenblatt/url_shortener/README.md

+## Development
+The development environment is based of a totally empty box

+	vagrant box add lucid64 http://files.vagrantup.com/lucid64.box
+	vagrant init lucid64
+	vagrant up

+Once you get in, don't forget
+	apt-get update
+	apt-get upgrade

+Then install RVM, and do a bundle install, along with all the dependencies that are req'd

-Installed MySQL on the Vagrant box with root/12345
+Currently using MySQL on the Vagrant box with root/12345

+Vagrant will bind /srv/url_shortener in the VM to the Rails root

 ## Deploying

 	rake db:create
 	rake db:migrate
+	rake stubs:generate

 Look in stubs.rake to generate stubs.
 For performance, scalability, and management reasons, I am pre-generating all stubs.
 This allows me to: